Kudostoy0u/Scio.ly/public/codebusters/ciphers/fractionated-morse.md

 - Triplet alphabet size: There are up to 3^3 = 27 possible triplets from {., -, x}; only 26 letters exist, so at most 26 triplets are assigned.
 In practice, the generator only assigns letters to triplets that occur in the text.
 - Table consistency: The mapping triplet→letter is one-to-one among used triplets; the inverse letter→triplet is used during checking and the Replacement Table UI.
 - Separator variants: Some sources use `/` or a space between Morse letters; this implementation uses `x` consistently.
-- Word separation: In plain Morse, `/` or `x x` could serve as inter-word spacing; here, word spaces are removed before Morse, so recovered plaintext has no original word spacing unless the puzzle re-inserts it.
+- Word separation: In this implementation, an additional `x` is added between words, creating word boundaries with two consecutive `x` characters, allowing the recovered plaintext to maintain the original word spacing.

 ## Common Mistakes
 - Forgetting to include separators: Without `x`, adjacent Morse letters run together and become ambiguous.
+- Confusing letter separators (`x`) with word separators (double `x`): `x` separates letters within words, double `x` separates words.
 - Using invalid characters in triplets: Only `.`, `-`, and `x` are valid.
 - Assuming the fractionation table is standard: It is generated per-quote; do not reuse between puzzles.
 - Ignoring padding: You must pad with `x` until length % 3 == 0 during encryption, and you may see extraneous `x` at the end during decryption.

 ## Quick Reference
-- Separator: `x` between Morse letters.
+- Letter separator: `x` between Morse letters within words.
+- Word separator: Additional `x` between words (creates double `x` boundaries).
 - Chunking: 3-symbol triplets over {., -, x}.
 - Table: triplet → letter, permutation of A–Z for used triplets.
-- Decoding: ciphertext → triplets → Morse (split by `x`) → plaintext.
+- Decoding: ciphertext → triplets → Morse (split by `x`, word boundaries at double `x`) → plaintext.

 ## Practice Exercises
 1) Decrypt given fractionated Morse with known table: